 Tony Cervone was named senior vice president, Global Communications, in May 2014.
 As GM’s top communications executive, he is responsible for the company’s overall global communications strategy.
-He is a member of the Executive Leadership Team and a senior advisor to CEO Mary Barra.
+In October 2015, he assumed responsibility for GM corporate giving activities.
+He is a member of the Senior Leadership Team and a senior advisor to CEO Mary Barra.

-From 2009 to 2011, Cervone was senior vice president and chief communications officer for United Airlines in Chicago, where he helped manage the company’s eventual merger with Continental Airlines.
+Prior to VW, Cervone was senior vice president and chief communications officer for United Airlines in Chicago from 2009 to 2011, where he helped manage the company’s eventual merger with Continental Airlines.

-From 1999 to 2009, Cervone worked at GM in several senior communications positions of increasing responsibility.
-From 1999 to 2000, Cervone was executive director of Corporate Communications, responsible for media relations, issues management and labor and employee communications.
-From 2001 to 2003, he served as executive director of Executive and Financial Communications; from 2003 to 2006, vice president of GM Europe Communications; from 2006 to 2007, vice president of GM North America Communications; and from 2007 to 2009, vice president of Global Communications Strategy and Operations.
+From 1999 to 2009, Cervone worked at GM in several senior communications positions including executive director of Corporate Communications, responsible for media relations, issues management and labor and employee communications; executive director of Executive and Financial Communications; vice president of GM Europe Communications; vice president of GM North America Communications; and vice president of Global Communications Strategy and Operations.

-From 1985 to 1999, Cervone worked at Chrysler Corp. – which became DaimlerChrysler AG – in virtually every aspect of auto industry communications, from product and technology to supplier and crisis communications.
+From 1985 to 1999, Cervone worked at Chrysler Corp. and then DaimlerChrysler AG in virtually every aspect of auto industry communications, from product and technology to supplier and crisis communications.
 He managed pre- and post-merger communications related to the merger of Chrysler and Daimler-Benz.

 Cervone is a member of the Arthur Page Society, the Public Relations Society of America and The Seminar.
 He is a board member of The LaGrant Foundation, Plank Center for Communications Leadership and Detroit Children’s Fund.
 In November 2017, Cervone was inducted into the Central Michigan Journalism Hall of Fame.